Opening a bank account

 Step 3: Choose a bank

 There are plenty of different banks available to you to open a UK account.
-As a University we are unable to provide recommendations.
-However Save the Student have created a useful Top UK bank accounts for international students page on their website.
+As a university we are unable to provide recommendations.
+However, Save the Student has created a useful Top UK bank accounts for international students page on their website.

 Step 4: Check your address